yizhenzhong/eQTLTool/README.md

 ### Analysis:

-##### match: match eQTL to null set of SNPs by MAF within 5%, LDSC within 20% and minDIST within 20%
+##### match: match eQTL to null set of SNPs by quantile bins
+Cut the MAF, LDSC, and minDIST with 10 quantile bins.
+For each eQTL, find SNPs in the same bin for all three criterias.
+Sampled with replacement for 10000 times.

-- output file: nrow is the number of eQTLs, ncol is 10000 (10000 null set) + 1 (eQTLs to be matched),
+- output file: prefix+match.txt nrow is the number of eQTLs, ncol is 10000 (10000 null set) + 1 (eQTLs to be matched) prefix+count.txt how many eQTLs matched for each queried SNPs
 - example:

 ```python
 python funcs.py --analysis match --eqtl hepatocytes.txt \
         --output_dir test \